annaesvensson/yellow-parsedown/README.md

 ```
 ## Acknowledgments

 This extension includes [Parsedown Extra 1.8.0-beta-7](https://github.com/erusev/parsedown) by Emanuil Rusev.
-Thanks for the great work.
+Thank you for the good work.

 ## Installation